bloderxd/kloud/README.md

     override fun getRepresenter(): Class<BarRepresenter> = BarRepresenter::class.java
 }
 ```
-These two fragments are talking with each other without public properties, instances references, in a asynchrony way and in a clean and robust way.
+These two classes are talking with each other without public properties, instances references, in a asynchrony way and in a clean and robust way.

 # Reactive Problem
 "I like reactive programming but to use in particular places, not in all the application... it becomes too magic to understand and maintain" Did you've already heard it?
 Me too, and I agree with that in some points, some times I find some reactive solutions and libs that doesn't make sense to use, it's just make a simple thing in a hard thing to implement and maintain, but when I thought about cloud architecture I tried to think in this case and the question is "This solves all problems in the world?" -> "no", "This solves my problem with my applications's context?" -> "yes".
 I'm just trying to say that you don't need to use something because it's nice, but use if you're sure that's will be usefull in your day-to-day.
 In my opinion Cloud architecture is simple to implement, simple to understand and simple to maintain.